 The Company pays excise duties in advance and files for a refund with the local tax bureau as the Company claims exemption on own produced and imported petroleum products that were subsequently sold to international carriers or exempt entities or agencies.
-The refund of claim requires judgement based on the Company's assessment of collection or recoverability through creditable tax certificates from the government.
+The refund of claim requires judgement based on the Company's assessment of collection or recoverability through creditable tax certificates from the government (see Note 4 and 7).

-The Company recognizes provision for impairment of input VAT and excise duties claims based on the Company's assessment of collection or recoverability through creditable tax certificates from the government.
+The Company recognizes provision for impairment of input VAT and prepaid corporate income tax based on the Company's assessment of collection or recoverability through creditable tax certificates from the government.
 This assessment requires judgment regarding the ability of the government to settle or approve the application for claims/creditable tax certificates of the Company.
 Management believes that its input VAT and specific tax claims are fully recoverable as at statement of financial position date (see Note 6).